 Query settings:

-The webpage should be available as a data product option in a drop down list for under the Fisheries Assessments category, and should replace the currently available Large Fish Indicator assessment tool.
-Keeping with the ospar assessment page, the page should be titled “Proportion of Large Fish (Large Fish Index)”.
+The webpage should be available as a data product option in a drop-down list for under the Fisheries Assessments category, and should replace the currently available Large Fish Indicator assessment tool.
+In keeping with the OSPAR assessment page, the page should be titled “Proportion of Large Fish (Large Fish Index)”.

 The user should have a choice on the following source data options: